 Today it is just a small provincial town with just over 20.000 people.
-There are plenty of beautiful Gothic churches to see such as St. Barbara´s Cathedral (1388 to 1565), one of the most beautiful Czech Gothic buildings, the Italian Court (Vlašský dvůr) with its Royal Mint, where the famous Prague groschen were minted (which at that time represented the hard currency of Central Europe), the Stone House, and the St. James Church etc. In the year 1995 Kutná Hora was declared a world heritage site and since has been protected by UNESCO.
-These days the town benefits from tourists and from Philip Morris tobacco factory.
+There are plenty of beautiful Gothic churches to see, such as St. Barbara´s Cathedral (1388 to 1565), one of the most beautiful Czech Gothic buildings, the Italian Court (Vlašský dvůr) with its Royal Mint, where the famous Prague groschen were minted (which at that time represented the hard currency of Central Europe), the Stone House, and the St. James Church etc. In the year 1995, Kutná Hora was declared a world heritage site and has been protected by UNESCO.
+These days the town benefits from tourists and the Philip Morris tobacco factory.
 North of Kutná Hora is Sedleč, where, in the 19th century, the Cistercian ossuary was turned into a macabre work of art by František Rint.
 There are bone monstrances, chandeliers and even a Schwarzenberg coat of arms.

-What to see
+What to See

-St. Barbara’s Cathedral – a unique example of high and late Gothic architecture.
+A unique example of high and late Gothic architecture.
 Construction began at the end of the 14thcentury.
 The cathedral houses a gallery of late Gothic and Renaissance paintings.
 Admission: 50 CZK, Open: daily 9:00-1&00 in summer, shorter hours off-season.

-Italian Court – originally the central mint where the Prague groschen were produced.
+Originally the central mint where the Prague groschen were produced.
 It became a temporary seat of the king after reconstruction at the end of the 14thcentury.

-Church of St. John of Nepomuk – late baroque building designed by František Maxmilián Kaňka and built in 1734 – 1754.
+Late baroque building designed by František Maxmilián Kaňka and built in 1734 – 1754.
 The remarkable ceiling paintings depict the legend of St. John of Nepomuk.
 A series of statues called “Czech Heaven” celebrates Czech patron saints.

-Christi Chapel – unfinished Gothic building from the turn of the 15th century, intended as an ossuary.
+Unfinished Gothic building from the turn of the 15th century, intended as an ossuary.
 It is one of the few completely preserved examples of High Gothic.
 The terrace affords an impressive view of the town.

-Cathedral of the Assumption – used to belong to the Cistercians.
+Used to belong to the Cistercians.
 It is one of the most significant works of Czech Gothic architecture of the 14th century.
 It was the first cathedral built in Bohemia.
 Santini gave it its final appearance in the baroque-Gothic style at the beginning of the 18th century.

-Sankturinovský House – originally a Gothic building dating back to the 13th century with a richly decorated chapel.
+Originally a Gothic building dating back to the 13th century with a richly decorated chapel.
 Today, it houses the Information Centre, the Felix Jenewein Gallery and the Museum of Alchemy.